Daniel Owino Misiani: Early life and career

 Misiani was born in Nyamagongo, a quiet village just north of Shirati in Mara Region, Tanzania, close to the eastern shore of Lake Victoria and the border with Kenya.
 His parents were singers, but opposed his choice of a musical career on religious grounds.
 Nevertheless, he moved to Kenya in the 1960s to be a musician.
 He first recorded with the Victoria Boys in 1965.
-The band changed its name many times before becoming popular as Shirati Jazz band.
-He sang mostly in Dholuo and Swahili languages.
+The band changed its name many times before becoming popular as the Shirati Jazz band.
+Misiani sang mostly in the Dholuo and Swahili languages.
 He is known as a pioneering contributor to the Benga music genre.
-During his long career he released numerous recordings, with some international releases.
+During his long career, he released numerous recordings, with some international releases.
 He was imprisoned on several occasions for lyrics that were perceived as crossing the line into political criticism.

-One of his sons, Robert Misiani, pursued a career as a hip hop musician under the stage name Gun B. Robert was best known for "Nampenda" hit, a collaboration with Pilipili.
-Robert died on October 20, 2007, due to illness.
+One of his sons, Robert Misiani, pursued a career as a hip-hop musician under the stage name Gun B. Robert and was best known for the hit "Nampenda", a collaboration with Pilipili.
+Robert died on 20 October 2007, due to illness.